How to Care for ‘Domino Cactus’ (Echinopsis subdenudata): 9 Essential Tips

 Fertilizer

-‘Domino Cactus’ does not require much fertilizer.
-During the growing season, fertilize once a month with a balanced, water-soluble fertilizer diluted to half-strength.
+Echinopsis subdenudata ‘Domino Cactus’ does not require much fertilizer.
+During the growing season, fertilize once a month with a balanced, water-soluble fertilizer diluted to about half-strength.
+Look for NPK numbers that are about the same like, 10-10-10.

 You might also like: Succulent Fertilizer: The Ultimate Guide to Healthy Succulents + 8 DIY Fertilizer Recipes